UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Justification
 ^^^^^^^^^^^^^

-The working group's shared philosophies were influential in decided on the best property to use for <extent> values.
-The Islandora Metadata Interest Group's default mapping suggests using dcterms:extent and using a blank node with a literal as a RDF value.
+The working group's shared philosophies were influential in decided on the best property to use for :code:`extent` values.
+The
+Islandora Metadata Interest Group's default mapping suggests using `dcterms:extent` and using a blank node with a literal as a RDF value.
 This group is against using blank nodes when at all possible because they make it more difficult for the user to consume content.
-The Samvera mapping uses rdau:P60550, which is less than ideal because rdau does not support content negotiation.
+The Samvera mapping uses `rdau:P60550`, which is less than ideal because `rdau` does not support content negotiation.
 This means that the URI provided for the desired property does not allow a user to directly request RDF.
-No other more suitable properties could be found for <extent> values.
-Given this predicament, the working group decided to use rdau:P60550 because it is dereferenceable, which a blank node is not.
+No other more suitable properties could be found for :code:`extent` values.
+Given this predicament, the working group decided to use `rdau:P60550` because it is dereferenceable, which a blank node is not.
 Still, the inability to retrieve RDF directly will limit users wishing to interact with our data in this way.

 Xpath
 ^^^^^

-mods:physicalDescription/mods:extent
+:code:`physicalDescription/extent`

 Decision
 ^^^^^^^^